New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Main Results

 \subsection{Rate of convergence under H\"older error-bound}

 We now turn to the convergence properties of the Halpern iteration~\eqref{eq:halpern} under the assumptions stated above.

 The next result quantifies the decay of the distance to the feasible set \(S\) along the Halpern iterates.
 It combines the geometric contraction from Lemma~\ref{lem:contraction} --- which exploits the local decrease property~\eqref{eq:assT} together with the H\"older error bound --- with the nonlinear recursion estimate of Lemma~\ref{lem:orderrec}.
 The resulting rate depends explicitly on the H\"older regularity exponent~\(\gamma\); when \(\gamma = 1\), it recovers a decay of the same order as the stepsizes \((\alpha_k)\), while for \(\gamma < 1\) it yields a genuinely sublinear behavior.
-This mirrors, in the setting of anchored Halpern iteration, the error-bound–based analysis of alternating projections and related projection schemes where the exponent in the error bound dictates the rate of convergence; see, for example,~\cite{borweinLiYao2014cyclic,drusvyatskiyLiWolkowicz2017illposedSDP}.
+This mirrors, in the setting of anchored Halpern iteration, the error-bound-based analysis of alternating projections and related projection schemes where the exponent in the error bound dictates the rate of convergence; see, for example,~\cite{borweinLiYao2014cyclic,drusvyatskiyLiWolkowicz2017illposedSDP}.

 \begin{theorem}[Rate for the distance to \(S\)] Let \((x_k)\) be generated by the Halpern iteration~\eqref{eq:halpern} with stepsizes satisfying~Assumption \ref{ass:alphan}.
-Suppose that \(T\) fulfills the local decrease property of Assumption~\ref{ass:T} with constant $c_0 \le 1$ and that the sets \(\{U_i\}\) satisfy the Hölder error bound~\eqref{eq:holder-eb} with exponent \(\gamma\in(0,1]\) and constant $c \ge 1$.
+Suppose that \(T\) fulfills the local decrease property of Assumption~\ref{ass:T} with constant $c_0 \le 1$ and that the sets \(\{U_i\}\) satisfy the H\"older error bound~\eqref{eq:holder-eb} with exponent \(\gamma\in(0,1]\) and constant $c \ge 1$.
 Then

-In particular, \(\mathfrak d(x_k)=\mathcal O\!\left(\alpha_k^{\,\gamma/(2-\gamma)}\right).\) \end{theorem}
+In particular, \(\mathfrak d(x_k)=\mathcal O\left(\alpha_k^{\,\gamma/(2-\gamma)}\right).\) \end{theorem}

 \begin{proof} Let $\lambda:=2(\gamma^{-1}-1)$ as in Lemma~\ref{lem:contraction}.
 From

 and convexity of \(\mathfrak d(\, \cdot \,)\), we obtain

 Now by Lemma \ref{lem:contraction},